Saturday, June 18, 2005

 One of the book's ongoing subplots had been a secret romance between Conan's 16-year-old daughter Radegund and Leonidas, one of Conan's elite Black Dragon knights.
 After failing to protect Conan from a would-be assassin, Leonidas resigns from the Black Dragons out of shame.
 With his slot cleared, Conan embarks upon filling it, putting would-be recruits through hellish (and hilarious) tests.
 Meanwhile, Leonidas, having left the court, continues to correspond with Radegund.
 Kraar opens his second issue on the book with Leonidas suddenly once again a member of the Black Dragons, no explanation.
 Worse, he immediately proceeds to have Leonidas and all of the Black Dragons whom Zelenetz and Silvestri had been developing killed in an ambush by Picts.

 At the time she met Leonidas, Radegund had been chafing from her forced betrothal to Pepin, an androgynous fop whom Conan holds in contempt.
 Pepin's father Maloric was an Aquilonian nobleman who, we learn, had been plotting against Conan for some time.
 He'd been the one who had arranged for the attack that had apparently killed Conn.
 Aiding him had been a powerful, nameless wizard who had his own developing story and still-undisclosed motives for wanting to kill Conan in some particularly grisly fashion.
 Maloric's impatience eventually leads to the dissolution of their partnership and each continue their separate plots against Conan.
 The wizard, in another plot thread, has been searching for a ring which, we're led to believe, is a source of great power.
 At one point, a spell he's worked is undone by an outside force, which is shown to be an unidentified child wielding the very ring for which the wizard had been searching.
 On still another front, Conan, after the seeming death of Conn, emotionally abandons his wife Zenobia and as time goes by, she seems very much on the verge of opening an illicit romance with Lysander, a soldier and the only survivor of the ambush that seemed to kill Conn.
 Persistent entreaties by Zenobia to promote Lysander arouse Conan's suspicions.
-One day while the two are out riding, he draws his sword, puts it at Lysander's throat and demands to know why Zenobia is so persistent an advocate for the man's advancement.
+One day while the two are out riding, Conan draws his sword, puts it at Lysander's throat and demands to know why Zenobia is so persistent an advocate for the man's advancement.
 Conan probably knows the score yet he accepts Lysander's explanation, that Zenobia feels close to him because he was the last person to see Conn alive.
 Most surprisingly, Conan then assigns him as Zenobia's personal bodyguard, a position he hadn't sought.
 Conan's proffered rationale is that he currently has no slots available in his Black Dragon force but Lysander learns a few pages later that Conan has promised Maloric he would suggest the androgynous Pepin for that very team.
 An implied approval of the affair?
 Possibly.
 It's a fine example of the multi-layered plotting the book was featuring throughout this run and is something that should have played itself out over time.
 Conan's son Taurus, meanwhile, had been developed into a devilish piece of work, a sinister schemer who, all but disowned by his father, obsessively pursued knowledge of black magic.
-An incomplete incantation leaves him with a goat hoof in place of his left foot.
+An incomplete incantation leaves him with a goat hoof in place of his left foot!

 Virtually all of this is dropped without comment when Kraar assumes writing duties.
 Out of frustration, I initially stopped reading his run only two issues into it; if I'd been buying the comic as it was published, I would have stopped there as well.
 I waited a few days to give myself some breathing room then returned to read up to the end of #32, where I've again stopped.
 In the first four Kraar issues (with Mike Docherty assuming art duties and Larry Hama as editor), there isn't a single mention of Maloric, the wizard, Lysander, Pepin, Taurus, Conn's wife, Conn's recently-discovered half-brother or any of the related plot threads--it's all just swept away, much of the pre-Zelenetz status quo reestablished by fiat in only two issues.